 Ideal patients for Liposuction are healthy, smoke-free individuals, who have no serious medical conditions or life-threatening illness that may prevent the healing process.
 They also have a positive outlook on life.
-In order to be good candidates for Liposuction, patients must suffer from having excess fat deposits, and have a realistic vision for their body contouring.
+In order to be good candidates, patients must suffer from excess fat deposits and have a realistic vision for their body contouring.

-While the cost of Liposuction may be an important factor, the quality of Liposuction should remain more important.
-Be careful not to let cheap Liposuction prices supersede good lipo surgery.
-The cost of Liposuction surgery includes surgical fees, operating room costs and anesthesia fees.
+While the cost of Liposuction may be an important factor, the quality should remain more important.
+Be careful not to let cheap lipo prices supersede good surgery.
+Our cost for Liposuction surgery includes surgical fees, operating room costs and anesthesia fees.
 Non-surgical fees include pre-operative exams, post operative garments and treatments like massages.

-In addition to non-surgical fees, other variables that affect Liposuction prices include:
+In addition to non-surgical fees, other variables that affect cost include:

-The national average cost of Liposuction ranges from $2,000 to $8,000 per area.
-Liposuction can also be offered as a package when combined with other surgical procedures, resulting in a lower cost for the plastic surgery.
-At Elite plastic surgery, the Liposuction prices begin at $3,000 and financing is available.
+The national average Liposuction cost ranges from $2,000 to $8,000 per area.
+It can also be offered as a package when combined with other surgical procedures, resulting in a lower cost for the plastic surgery.
+At Elite plastic surgery, lipo prices begin at $3,000 and financing is available.

 A: Before getting any type of Liposuction surgery, your weight should be ideally 20lbs heavier than your ideal or desired weight.
 In addition to being close to your ideal weight, you should want to address pockets of stubborn, excess fat that is resistant to diet and exercise.
 Liposuction is not designed to be a form of weight loss, although it can help you to reach your goals.
-If you have any questions about whether Liposuction is right for you, our plastic surgeon can evaluate your concerns and suggest the best course of action based on your needs and goals.
+Dr. Salama can address any concerns you may have and suggest the best course of action based on your needs and goals.

 A: Women most frequently have Liposuction on the abdomen, flanks, back, hips, arms, thighs and knees.
 Men typically treat their chin, breasts, abdomen and flanks.
 Technically, almost any area of the body can be addressed, so if your concerns affect different regions of the body than those listed here, we can discuss your options and develop a customized treatment plan to best achieve your desired outcome.
 If another modality may provide a better experience or result, Dr. Salama may recommend that approach.